 Protect the Environment

 Clark Botanic Garden needs individuals who enjoy gardening, working outdoors, and designing displays, as well as those with specific knowledge in horticulture and photography.
-Volunteers at least 16 years old can take visitors on tours and help with cleanup, basic plant maintenance, and most importantly, weeding.
+Volunteers ages 16 and older can take visitors on tours and help with cleanup, basic plant maintenance, and most importantly, weeding.
 For more information, call Carol Murphy at 516-484-2208.
 193 I. U. Willets Road, Albertson.